 Healing Lore.
 When you choose this archetype at 2nd level, you may alter the target of a druid sigil spell effect as a bonus action.
 This requires a successful attack against the new target, and you must be within the range of them to cast the spell normally.
-The spell’s effects take place at the new target’s turn as usual.
+The spell’s effects take place at the start of your turn as normal, and you must declare use of this ability at the start of your turn.